wacko/theguidetocuba/welcome_aboard/breaking_down_the_syntax.md

 * `res` handles the server response.
 In this case, we use the `write` method to set the response body with the greeting message.

-Finally, we call `run` to start the application.
+Finally, the last line connects our application with Rack.

 ```ruby
 run(Cuba)
 ```

-`run` is a method that comes with Rack.
 Don't worry if you don't understand what Rack is just yet, we'll discuss it in the next chapter.